-Prior to our Thailand adventure, Daniel mentioned that he was interested in getting a Sak Yant tattoo.
+Before our trip to Thailand, my partner Daniel mentioned that he was interested in getting a Sak Yant tattoo.
 Traditionally performed by a monk with a bamboo needle, Sak Yant tattoos or “magic tattoos” are sacred symbols believed to confer blessing or protection.
 I’ve been thinking about getting a new tattoo for a while but I was waiting for the right time.
 This seemed like the perfect opportunity.

 I got my first tattoo when I was 20 years old to commemorate a year of personal growth.
 After finishing a study abroad semester to the United Kingdom, I backpacked around Europe by myself and then worked in the Alaskan cities of Naknek and Ketchikan for the salmon season.
 I was energized by the experience and wanted a permanent reminder.
 So I decided to get a tattoo.